Tito Nanni: Amateur career

 Nanni attended Chestnut Hill Academy high school in Philadelphia, Pennsylvania.
 Nanni is a hall of fame member at his school.
 During his athletics career at Chestnut Hill, Nanni played baseball, basketball, and football.
 He was captain and the most valuable player for each sport he played.
-He was an All-City selection in football, an All-Inter-Ac for basketball, and All-City and All-American for baseball.
-Nanni is considered to be one of Philadelphia's most astonishing athletes of the 1970s.
-He received countless offers in both Football and Baseball.
+He was an All-City selection in football, an All-Inter-Ac in basketball, and All-City, All-American and the Philadelphia Daily News Player of the Year in baseball.
+During his senior baseball season, Nanni batted .450 with 10 double, four triples, 4 home runs and 20 RBIs.
+He was recruited by Wake Forest University and Boston College to play football, but Nanni opted to pursue a career in baseball.